 2. Difficulty of the curriculum.
 Students rated their agreement with a statement of satisfaction regarding the difficulty of the curriculum.
-Figure 3 (Q-8) shows students indicating that the level of difficulty is "about right" (89%); only a handful of students (11% - 2 students) indicated the courses are too easy.
+Figure 3 (Q-8) shows students indicating that the level of difficulty is "about right" (81%); only a handful of students (9% - 2 students) indicated the courses are too easy.

-Q8 Rate the level of difficulty of the courses you've taken in this program (1=too easy to 5=too hard).
+$Fig.\ 3$ Q8 Rate the level of difficulty of the courses you've taken in this program (1=too easy to 5=too hard).

 3. Program Goals 3 and 4.
 We measured our program goals 3 and 4 by asking students questions related to understanding of the historical, social, intellectual bases of human culture and environment, among others.
-Figure 4 (Q-14) indicates that students (89%) reported high level of insight in the relationship between individual and society.
-The majority of students (89%) agreed that their major helped them gain the ability to recognize diversity and inequality (Fig. 5 Q-13).
+Figure 4 (Q-14) indicates that students (100%) reported high level of insight in the relationship between individual and society.
+All students (100%) agreed that their major helped them gain the ability to recognize diversity and inequality (Fig. 5 Q-13).

-Fig. 4 Q14 My major helped me gain insight into the relationship between individuals and society in human behavior.
+Q14 My major helped me gain insight into the relationship between individuals and society in human behavior.

-213 My major helped me gain the ability to recognize diversity and inequality in society.
+213 My major helped me gain the ability to recognize diversity and